comstud/atvroms/tx9s/tx9s-a9-aarch64-magisk.md

 USB install:

-* If a usb drive is inserted and contains a 'boot.tgz', it will be extracted into '/sdcard/.custom-install/.usb-install' and the run.sh will be run.
+* If a usb drive is inserted and contains a 'on-boot.tgz', it will be extracted into '/sdcard/.custom-install/.usb-install' and the run.sh will be run.
 * If a usb drive is inserted and contains a 'custom.sh', it will be executed on boot.